michaelgwelch/loominate.net/_posts/2012-03-28-a-basic-compiler-a-great-refactoring-opportunity.md

 [/VB]

-It was a lot of fun learning to program in TI BASIC, but boy I sure don&#8217;t miss it.
+It was a lot of fun learning to program in TI BASIC, but boy I sure don't miss it.

  [1]: https://github.com/michaelgwelch/mbasic99 "TI BASIC Compiler"
  [2]: http://en.wikiquote.org/wiki/Programming_languages#BASIC "Wikiquote"